kubernetes/website/content/en/blog/_posts/2023-11-1-Gateway-API-Future.md

 ## Gateway Infrastructure Labels

-While Gateway API providers a common API for different implementations, each implementation will have different resources created under-the-hood to apply users intent.
+While Gateway API providers a common API for different implementations, each implementation will have different resources created under-the-hood to apply users' intent.
-This could be configuring cloud load balancers, creating in cluster Pods and Services, or more.
+This could be configuring cloud load balancers, creating in-cluster Pods and Services, or more.

 While the API has always provided an extension point -- `parametersRef` in `GatewayClass` -- to customize implementation specific things, there was no common core way to express common infrastructure customizations.